Bucky Barnes: Powers and abilities

 Having trained under Steve Rogers (the original Captain America in World War II) and others in the time leading up to World War II, "Bucky" Barnes is a master of hand-to-hand combat and martial arts, as well as being skilled in the use of military weapons such as firearms and grenades.
 He also used throwing knives on occasion and was a gifted advance scout.
 His time as the covert Soviet agent known as the Winter Soldier helped to further hone his skills, making him the equal to his predecessor in combat skills and an expert assassin and spy.
 He is also fluent in many languages, including English, Spanish, Portuguese, German, Russian, Latin, and Japanese.
 He can understand French.

 Winter Soldier's left arm is a cybernetic prosthetic with superhuman strength and enhanced reaction time.
 The arm can function when not in contact with Barnes and can discharge an EMP causing electronics to either shut down or become useless.

 As a result of gaining the Infinity Formula, Bucky Barnes has enhanced vitality.
-His general strength, resiliency to injury, speed, stamina, and agility are also a few times greater than a normal human being of his size and physical build.
+His general strength, resiliency to injury, speed, stamina, and agility are also greater than a normal human being of his size and physical build.
 None of his traits operate on superhuman levels (not counting the use of his cyborg arm) and he does not operate at the level of a super-soldier such as Steve Rogers.

 As Captain America, he possesses the original, indestructible, vibranium-steel alloy shield used by his predecessor, as well as a Kevlar/Nomex blend shock-absorbing costume.
 He often carries several conventional weapons such as knives, guns, and grenades.
+His costume was designed by Alex Ross with input from Ed Brubaker, Steve Epting, and Tom Brevoort.
+Ross aimed to maintain the elements he saw as symbols of Captain America, such as the winged helmet and the "A" emblem, while updating the costume to make it feel modern.
+The artist drew inspiration from Rogers' appearance in the 1940s, integrating the shape of the original triangular shield in the form of the breastplate of Barnes' costume, and replacing the chain mail with chrome armor, which Barnes wears over a plain black outfit.

 Reception

 Critical reception

-IGN called Bucky Barnes one of the "most iconic superhero sidekick of the Golden Age," writing, " This troubled soldier now wields the mantle of his mentor and fights injustice as the new Captain America.
+IGN called Bucky Barnes one of the "most iconic superhero sidekicks of the Golden Age," writing, “this troubled soldier now wields the mantle of his mentor and fights injustice as the new Captain America.
 Though that shield may be changing hands again, Bucky has long since cemented his place as one of the central players in the Marvel Universe."
 George Marston of Newsarama described Bucky Barnes as one of the "best superhero sidekicks of all time," asserting, "How do you go from being a hackneyed character of a bygone age to being one of the most popular characters in modern comics?
 That's the story of Bucky Barnes, who in the past ten years has defied all expectations, following his unlikely return from death."